 Intensive Outpatient Therapy Options for Anxiety Disorders

 In most cases, anxiety disorders can be treated effectively through a combination of therapy and individualized programs, such as the intensive outpatient program (IOP) offered by Life Adjustment Team.
 During the early stages of treatment, medication can be useful for getting symptoms under control, but ultimately long-term treatment for an anxiety disorder requires a holistic approach.

-In the IOP program, we have a more individualized program to give clients the one-on-one attention that they need.
+In the Intensive Outpatient (IOP) program, we have a more individualized program to give clients the one-on-one attention that they need.
 Coming from an inpatient setting, they may require more work than others.
 During the week, the clients will be spending ten hours over three days in therapy.
 For nine of the ten hours, the client will be in group therapy and then the last hour will be spent with a trained clinical staff member.
 Some of our goals in the group therapy are to help each client determine what their goals are, how to set those goals, and then how to work towards the goals.

 Contact Life Adjustment Team for Treatment IOP Options

 At LAT, we have the training, knowledge, and experience to help you or your loved one take on your anxiety and find which IOP treatment plan works for you.
 Our Team has a proven track record of helping people gain self-confidence, find direction, and overcome their disorders going back over 40 years.
 We promise to provide personalized, one-to-one care based on your priorities and your needs so you can meet your goals and make progress towards recovery.
 Contact our Clinical Team to get started today!